ATpoint/sc_preprocess/README.md

 - download genome, transcriptome and GTF reference files from [GENCODE version M25](https://www.gencodegenes.org/mouse/release_M25.html).

-- create an index of spliced- and unspliced transcript sequences based on the reference annotations, following the [Alevin Velocity tutorial(https://combine-lab.github.io/alevin-tutorial/2020/alevin-velocity/)
+- create an index of spliced- and unspliced transcript sequences based on the reference annotations, following the [Alevin Velocity tutorial](https://combine-lab.github.io/alevin-tutorial/2020/alevin-velocity/)

-- create a merged of the exon+intron transcriptome with the mouse genome into a `gentrome` and index it with `salmon`
+- create a "gentrome", so a merge of the exon+intron transcriptome and the mouse genome, the latter serving as mapping decoy for salmon quantification

 - perform cell barcode detection, UMI deduplication and read quantification with [Alevin](https://salmon.readthedocs.io/en/latest/)